snaaleeye/eng114_devops/readme.md

 git push --all origin - push all branches to your remote repository.

-git push origin : - delete a branch on your remote repository
+git push origin :<branchname> - delete a branch on your remote repository

 Update from the remote repository git pull - fetch and merge changes on the remote server to your working directory